 Before the procedure, you will have to remove any jewellery or other objects that may interfere with the procedure.

 You are settled comfortably in an area where your privacy is respected throughout the procedure.

 You will have to lie down on a procedure table or bed.

 The gel will be applied to the abdomen to provide better contact between the skin and the scanner.

-The gynaecologist in Jaipur moves the scanner in various positions.
+The doctor moves the scanner in various positions.
 Obstetric ultrasound is best if the fetus is examined in the different positions to optimally visualise the foetal parts.
 Pictures are sent instantly to a nearby monitor.

 The doctor may have to push quite firmly at times in order to see the deeper structures.

 The excess gel is wiped off gently after the scan.

 You may empty your bladder after the scan.